 - Look for students to:

 - After a suitable time bring the class together to share ideas.
-Look for students to think critically about how a multiplier of six, rather than eight, changes their use of strategies.
+Look for students to think critically about how a multiplier of 6, rather than 8, changes their use of strategies.
 Six does not lend itself to doubling only strategies though doubling then multiplying by three, or vice versa, works.